naqslab/naqs_devices/docs/doc_build.rst

 The API documentation for this library leverages the `Sphinx <http://www.sphinx-doc.org/en/master/index.html>`_ automatic python documenation generator.
-The general structure is to use the :std:doc:`Sphinx-apidoc<sphinx:man/sphinx-apidoc>` infrastucture to read source code docstrings to automatically build the function/class reference documentation for each device.
+The general structure is to use the `autosummary <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_ extension to read source code docstrings to automatically build the function/class reference documentation for each device.
 Hand-written ReStructedText files (`quick syntax guide <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_) are then used to provide high-level documentation that imports